What are the most common types of employee benefits in Hong Kong?

 This Pacific Prime Hong Kong article outlines some of the main types of employee health benefits that companies can use to support their talent management strategies.

 Why should I offer health insurance to employees?

-There’s no hard and fast rule that employers must offer medical benefits to their staff however, most recognize the power employee health benefits have in talent acquisition and retention.
-According to an Accenture survey, over 70% of workers questioned stated that health insurance was a primary or important factor for continuing to work with their current employer.
+There’s no hard and fast rule that employers must offer group health insurance and medical benefits to their staff.
+However, most recognize the power employee health benefits have in talent acquisition and retention.
+According to an Accenture survey, over 70% of workers questioned stated that employee benefits health insurance was a primary or important factor for continuing to work with their current employer.

 Many of those questioned who had had employers withdraw health coverage in their workplaces said that they were dissatisfied with the decision (64%), while others (15%) planned to leave their job immediately as a result.
-One third of those surveyed expressed less motivation to continuing working hard for their employer when employee health benefits were ceased.
+One third of those surveyed expressed less motivation to continue working hard for their employer when employee benefits insurance were ceased.

 - 59% of companies offered medical check-up benefits, an increase of 14% over the past three years;